How have I performed in the national examinations?; and

 The availability of resources, the number of teachers and primary and secondary schools’ capacity to hold larger students can be crippling.

-It was good news to have heard that the Minister of higher education has given out cheques to several universities in the country to expand their capacities.
+It was good news to hear that the Minister of Higher Education has given out cheques to several universities in the country to expand their capacities.
 This shows that there is likely to be an increase in spaces at tertiary institutions.

 Papua New Guinea STILL has a Grade 12 drop-put rate of over 90% – the same as it was since this article was written in 2015!
 That is sad but true.
 Something is NOT right.

 Still, there won’t be enough university and college spaces to take in the high number of students.
 That is why there is a NEED to seriously increase the spaces at technical and vocational schools in the country.

 Exams are the corner-stone of PNG education system

 So the public statements about phasing out examination have to be backed by some foresight.

 The public examination system has to be strengthened – made rigorous.
 Address the problem of cheating.
 Empower Measurement Service Division.
 Or, come up with alternative measures to overhaul and make examination processes tough – challenging.